cerplot/luigi/doc/configuration.rst

   For when a step's ``complete()`` or ``requires()`` method fails with an exception, or when the limit number of steps is reached. unhandled_exception
-  For internal Luigi errors.
+  For internal Trun errors.
 Defaults to 4, since this type of error probably will not recover over time.

 If you customize return codes, prefer to set them in range 128 to 255 to avoid conflicts.
-Return codes in range 0 to 127 are reserved for possible future use by Luigi contributors.
+Return codes in range 0 to 127 are reserved for possible future use by Trun contributors.

 [scalding]
 ----------